How To Avoid GDPR Violation With Your Internal Communications Strategy

 • Your company processes personal data and is based in the EU, regardless of where the actual data processing takes place

-How GDPR affects your internal communications
+How GDPR affects your internal communications and data processing

 Internal communications often involve sharing and processing personal data among staff across various platforms and tools (e.g., emails, messaging apps, intranets).
 Under GDPR, any misuse or mishandling of this data can lead to significant compliance issues.